esa/pagmo2-paper/paper.md

 developed in the early 90s by Reiko Tanese, one of John Holland's students [@tanese:1989].
 The idea that migrations could improve the quality of the solutions obtained for some optimization task as well as offer a quasi-linear speedup was, though, confined mainly to genetic algorithms and called island model.
-In `pagmo` any solver, inspired by the darwinian evolution paradigm, by swarm intelligence, by any meta-heuristics or based on mathematical optimality conditions is allowed to exchange information during an *evolution* with other solvers connected to it via defined *migration* paths.
+In `pagmo` any solver, inspired by the Darwinian evolution paradigm, by swarm intelligence, by any meta-heuristics or based on mathematical optimality conditions is allowed to exchange information during an *evolution* with other solvers connected to it via defined *migration* paths.

 ## Concurrent fitness evaluations
-In some situations it is preferable to parallelize at a finer grain the *evolution* pipeline (e.g., if the objective function evaluation is extremely costly).
+In some situations it is preferable to parallelize the *evolution* pipeline at a finer grain (e.g., if the objective function evaluation is extremely costly).
 For this purpose, `pagmo` provides a *batch fitness evaluation* framework which can be used by selected algorithms to perform in parallel the objective function evaluation of multiple independent decision vectors.
 The parallel evaluation can be performed by multiple threads, processes, nodes in an HPC cluster or even by GPU devices (via, e.g., OpenCL or CUDA).
-In this last case it up to the user to code a user-defined batch fitness evaluator.
+In this last case it is up to the user to code a user-defined batch fitness evaluator.

 # Related projects / frameworks